jnu/jquery-stickto/README.md

 jQuery plugin for fixing elements to other elements on scroll, while that element is in view.

 See [a melding of examples](http://joenoodles.com/widgets/stickto/ "examples") I used to test the plugin.
+The source of this demo is available in `index.html` in this repo, and also on the website itself (obviously).

 Usage